hoprnet/stake-hoprnet-net/README.md

 ## Network Registry

+A network registry back-end and front-end repository for Hopr Network.

+## Development

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev